 Together, the original founding board members of Women Empowering Women, Inc. stood strong against the city and fearful neighbors until they were they were able to find an appropriate house.
 She graduated with her doctorate degree in psychology from the Michigan School of Professional Psychology in Farmington Hills, MI, in August of 2004 and, with permission from the city, the house opened in September 2004.

-In 2006, Women Empowering Women, Inc., was fortunate enough to receive a grant from the Housing of Urban Development and hopes to expand enough to have more homes for women and eventually provide services to women with their children.
+In 2006, Women Empowering Women, Inc., was fortunate enough to receive a grant from the Housing of Urban Development, and with the support of our community has been able to expand providing services to women with their children.